Tusculum: Main sights

-The Roman theatre on the hill of Tuscolo and the Villa of Tiberius were excavated between 1825 and 1841 and are now accessible.
+The Roman theatre on the hill of Tuscolo and the Villa of Tiberius are now accessible.
+In the extra-urban area located south of the city, between it and the Via Latina, there is archeological evidence of burials in the medieval church already in ruin after 1191 and dating to the 13th century, found by the last archeological excavation (1999).

 In the High Middle Ages, there were three churches in Tusculum: St. Saviour and Holy Trinity "in civitate", and St. Thomas on the acropolis.
 The Greek monastery of St. Agatha lay at the foot of the Tuscolo hill, at the 15th mile of the Via Latina road, the old "Statio Roboraria" : it was founded in 370 AD by the basilian monk John of Cappadocia, a disciple of St. Basil of Caesarea, called St. Basil the Great.
 He brought here a relic of the master, handed it over to him by monk Gregory Nazianzus.
 Saint Nilus the Younger died in this Greek monastery on 27 December 1005.

 The Portrait of "Madonna del Tuscolo", placed nowadays in a little aedicule on the Tuscolo hill, is a reproduction in ceramic of an earlier original icon from Tusculum, spoil of war, which now is in the Abbey of St. Mary in Grottaferrata.

-In the extra-urban area located south of the city, between it and the Via Latina, there is archeological evidence of burials in the place of a medieval church already in ruin after 1191 and dating to the 13th century, found by the last archeological excavation (1999).

 The cross of Tusculum there was already in 1840, as reported by Cardinal Nicholas Wiseman, rector of the English College.
 In October, 1864 the students of the English College rebuilt the plinth of foundation of the old cross.
 Now on the top of the Tuscolo hill is an altar and an iron cross 19 metres (62,33 ft) high.
 The height of cross underlines the fact that it was built 19 centuries after the death of Jesus Christ.